 Understanding Your Emotions

 Taoists seek to live in harmony with nature and the cycle of the Five Elements is a key to understanding this harmonic relationship.
 They observed the interaction of the Five Elements in nature and found that same interaction in the human body and codified it into a cycle which is the basis of acupuncture treatments today.
 They understood the organs as functioning in pairs and that each of these pairs resonated with a certain element.
 They observed that certain emotions vibrated in each organ and that a balance of these emotions was essential for physical, mental and spiritual health.

 The Elements and the Organs

 Each element manifests in one of the organs which work together in pairs, with a similar relationship to the other elements as in nature.
 The outer cycle is the nourishing cycle: Water feeds wood, wood feeds fire, fire feeds earth, earth feeds metal, and metal feeds water.
 So the Kidneys 'feed' the Liver and so on.
 The inner cycle is the controlling cycle with water controlling fire, fire controlling metal and so on.
 So the Kidneys control the Heart, but like all relationships these needs to be balanced.

-The Emotions and the Five Elements
+The Elements and the Emotions

 Your emotions resonate and reside with certain organs.
 Virtuous and positive emotions can be passed around the nourishing cycle to increase energy in the organs.
 Negative emotions can get stuck in the organs and block their energetic function, negative emotions will grow very quickly if your energy is low.